John Spence Community High School Inclusion Policy:

 All staff have completed, and will continue to receive, ongoing training in special educational needs and disabilities.
 Our Inclusion Team are recognised for their commitment, dedication and excellence, and have a high level of expertise in working alongside students with special educational needs and disabilities.
 In addition to the continuous professional development training undertaken by the team, members of the team hold further qualifications in: Inclusion and Differentiation; Dyslexia; Autistic Spectrum Disorder; and ADHD.

-Our fully qualified / trained Special Educational Needs Coordinator provides advice and guidance to staff, including meeting with Curriculum Leaders to share information, inviting external providers into school to provide training to staff and also meeting with staff who teach students on the SEN Register.
+Our fully qualified / trained Special Educational Needs Coordinator provides advice and guidance to staff, including meeting with Curriculum Leaders to share information, inviting external providers into school to provide training to staff and also meeting with staff who teach students on the SEND Register.

 15.1 Should parents or students be dissatisfied with the support provided they should discuss their concerns directly with the school as described on the school’s Complaints procedure.
 If, for whatever reason, this does not resolve the issue, they may make a formal complaint via the school’s existing complaints procedure.